Praveen-M-Pol/git-commands-to-add-folder/README.md

 There are five git commands to add a folder in your git repository:

-First in your terminal navigate to the folder that you want to push it to github repository Now run these commands one by one and your job will be done...
+First in your terminal navigate to the folder that you want to push it to github repository.
+Now run these commands one by one and your job will be done...

 1) git init